mvdoc/visual_search_fam/README.md

 This repository contains the presentation code (in Psychtoolbox/MATLAB) and the analysis scripts (in R) for the manuscript *Familiarity Facilitates Feature-based Face Processing* by Matteo Visconti di Oleggio Castello, Kelsey G. Wheeler, Carlo Cipolli, M. Ida Gobbini.
 A pre-print is available on [bioRxiv](http://biorxiv.org/content/early/2016/08/10/058537).

-- `code_presentation` contains the MATLAB code to run the experiment
+- `presentation` contains the MATLAB code to run the experiment
 - `data` contains the data and subject demographic information
 - `analyses` contains the RMarkdown and the generated PDFs for all the analyses